 The government of Canada recently announced its approval of NOVA Gas Transmission Ltd.’s (NGTL) Towerbirch Expansion Project subject to 24 binding conditions.

-Canadians have told the government that we must protect our environment for future generations while growing the economy and creating good, middle-class jobs.
+Canadians have told the government that it must protect the environment for future generations while growing the economy and creating good, middle-class jobs.
 The government is making responsible decisions about moving Canadian energy to markets while investing in clean technology and supporting the long-term transition to a lower-carbon energy mix.

-Canada’s Minister of Natural Resources, the Honourable Jim Carr made the announcement March.
-10 today announced “Approving the Towerbirch Expansion Project subject to binding conditions reflects the government’s principled approach to developing and transporting Canada’s natural resources in a way that creates jobs and protects the environment,” Carr said.
+Canada’s Minister of Natural Resources, the Honourable Jim Carr made the announcement March .
+“Approving the Towerbirch Expansion Project subject to binding conditions reflects the government’s principled approach to developing and transporting Canada’s natural resources in a way that creates jobs and protects the environment,” Carr said.

 The $439-million project will involve the construction of two new pipeline sections totalling approximately 87 kilometres along with associated facilities in northwest Alberta and northeast British Columbia.